lornasw93/api-the-musical-kind/README.md

     return result;
 }
 ```

 Once you've setup your account and copied over the API key, restore Nuget packages, build and run the project.

-## Overview
-I **really** enjoyed working on tech test and spent any time I could on it.
-It's an expandable project and for my self-development I will absolutely continue to work on it and implement the above list. 🏃‍♀️

-***Thank you for your time and for checking this out.*** 😀